AGI Core Architecture

 Execution flow

-High-level flow linking Streamlit to agi-core
+High-level flow linking the web interface to agi-core

-Streamlit pages talk to agi_core services before dispatching work to agi_env/agi_cluster.
+Web interface pages talk to agi_core services before dispatching work to agi_env/agi_cluster.

 Package-level view highlighting agi_core dependencies